alf-p-steinbach/cppx-core-language/docs/README.md

 }
 ~~~

-The brevity, readability and safety has a cost:
+The brevity, readability and safety of this 3ʳᵈ version has a cost:

 * One must learn the library&rsquo;s notation.